 The door groaned and squeaked as it rose to allow them to enter their home.
 She blinked and raised her eyebrows.

 It smelled different.
 There were two different cars inside.
 A white Tesla Model S and a matte black Hyundai.
 She blinked in the harsh overhead light.
 The water softener was missing.
 Dad’s workbench that had followed them since Sunflower Court.

 She tested her key in the door.
 It worked.
 She fumbled for the light switch.

 ‘This must be the wrong house,’ she said.

 The layout was incorrect.
 She walked into a mudroom that led to a dining room.
 Her home opened up into the living room from the garage.
 The colors on the wall, the furniture.
 This wasn’t right at all.

 “Yeah?” she responded, her voice muffled by the distance.

 “Um, did something happen while we were gone?” she hollered, unhooking Chester from his harness.

 A small body sauntered downstairs and screamed.
 She turned and saw a tall white woman with long, crinkled dirty blonde hair, her face wrinkled in confusion.
 Definitely not her tiny Asian mom.
 Chester bowed and started barking loudly, keeping his body between the woman and his owner.
 The woman ran back upstairs.
 “Call the police!
 Honey!”

-She hit the button on her remote but the door took its sweet time reopening.
+She hit the button on her remote, but the door took its sweet time reopening.
 She could hear the sirens already, which immediately filled her with dread.
-She ran as fast as she could away, praying that Chester would understand something was wrong, or understand that she was playing a game and follow her.
+She ran away as fast as she could, praying that Chester would understand something was wrong or that she was playing a game and follow her.